Bordered Heegaard Floer homology: Invariance and pairing: Bordered Heegaard diagrams: definition, existence, and uniqueness

 Conversely, any $3$-manifold with connected boundary is specified by some bordered Heegaard diagram.
-One way to see this is in terms of Morse theory (cf.\ \cite[Section 2.2]{Lipshitz06:BorderedHF}).
+One way to see this is in terms of Morse theory, following~\cite[Section 2.2]{Lipshitz06:BorderedHF}:

-\begin{definition} Let Riemannian metric on $Y$ and $f$ a self-indexing Morse function.
-We say that the metric and the Morse function $f$ are {\em boundary compatible} \begin{itemize} \item The boundary of $Y$ is geodesic. \item $\nabla f|_{\bdy Y}$ is tangent to $\bdy Y$. \item $f$ has a unique index $0$ and a unique index $3$ critical point, both of which lie on $\bdy Y$, and are the unique index $0$ and $2$ critical points of $f|_{\bdy Y}$, respectively. \item The index $1$ critical points of $f|_{\bdy Y}$ are also index $1$ critical points of $f$. \end{itemize} \end{definition}
+\begin{definition} Fix a bordered $3$-manifold $(Y,\PMC,\phi)$.
+We say that a pair consisting of a Riemannian metric $\gls*{Metric}$ on $Y$ and a self-indexing Morse function $\gls*{MorseFn}$ on $Y$ are \emph{compatible with $(Y,\PMC,\phi)$} if \begin{enumerate} \item the boundary of $Y$ is geodesic, \item the gradient vector field $\nabla f|_{\bdy Y}$ is tangent to $\bdy Y$, \item $f$ has a unique index $0$ and a unique index $3$ critical point, both of which lie on $\bdy Y$, and are the unique index $0$ and $2$ critical points of $f|_{\bdy Y}$, respectively, \item the index $1$ critical points of $f|_{\bdy Y}$ are also index $1$ critical points of $f$, and \item the pair $(f\circ\phi,\phi^*g)$ on $F(\PMC)$ are compatible with the pointed matched circle $\PMC$ in the sense of Definition~\ref{def:PMCCompatibleMorse}. \end{enumerate} \end{definition}